-- a) Trained First Aiders (usually the Business Manager) administer medicines for chronic or long-term conditions. - b) All medicines are safely stored. - d) Staff record the time medication is given and sign the Record Sheet. - c) Parents give written consent to authorise First Aiders to administer medication.
+- a) Trained First Aiders administer medicines for chronic or long-term conditions. - b) All medicines are safely stored. - d) Staff record the time medication is given and sign the Record Sheet. - c) Parents give written consent to authorise First Aiders to administer medication.